 Three of the four weekly technical indicators - MACD, RSI, Slow stochastic - are inside their respective overbought zones, but have started to slide down.
 ROC has already slipped down from its overbought zone.

-Nifty's TTM P/E has inched up to 23.74 - much higher than its long-term average, and limiting index upside.
-The breadth indicator NSE TRIN (not shown) is in neutral zone.
+Nifty's TTM P/E remains above 23 - much higher than its long-term average.
+The breadth indicator NSE TRIN (not shown) is hesitating near the lower edge of its neutral zone.

 Some more correction, and a complete filling of the upward 'gap' are possibilities.
 The formation of a 'head and shoulders' reversal pattern is also a possibility.